50 Amazing DIY Hacks That Will Make You Feel Like a Total Genius

 Keep your jewelry from tangling with plastic wrap.

-Need to keep your jewelry from tangling while you travel?
-Place it on a sheet of press-and-seal plastic wrap and put another sheet on top.
+If you want to keep your jewelry from tangling while you travel, place it on a sheet of press-and-seal plastic wrap and put another sheet on top.
 Press between the individual pieces of jewelry with your fingers to seal each item in its own compartment without the need for a bulky jewelry case.

 Use a clothespin to hold a nail in place.